techfolios/techfolios.github.io/docs/quick-start/change-theme.md

 techfolio-theme: default.css
 ```

-To change the theme, edit this line to specify any of the files in the `css/techfolio-theme` directory, then commit your changes.
-Here's what the three alternatives to "default.css" do:
+To change the theme, edit this line to specify any of the files in the `css/techfolio-theme` directory, then commit your change to rebuild and redeploy your portfolio using that theme.
+To give you an idea of what the themes do, here's some screenshots:

 ## bitter.css